top of page

 Potential PHA-identified hazards include:

-• Accumulation of flammable/toxic solvent vapors due to ventilation or exhaust failure
+• Accumulation of flammable or toxic solvent vapors due to ventilation or exhaust failure

 • Static discharge during slurry transfer or coating operations